bluebanquise/bluebanquise/resources/documentation/install_first_management.rst

 Repositories
 ------------

-Once system is installed and rebooted, login, then prepare boot images and packages repositories.
+Once system is installed and rebooted, login on it.
+We then need to prepare boot images and packages repositories.

 Boot images include the installer system which starts the deployment after PXE boot, while packages repositories include the software that will be installed